vlstill/tedi/aim.md

 It might be also possible to employ heuristics to direct relaxations so that it is first applied on variables on which it is more likely to cause property violations.

 # Time Plan

+The plan of my future study and research activities is following:

+Now -- October 2017

+~

+January 2018

+~   Doctoral exam and defense of this thesis proposal.

+January 2020

+~   The final version of the thesis.